loogatee/dp/README.md

 Then browse to: (might take 30 seconds for the changes to show up)

 ```
-     ice-energy.github.io/jreed
+     loogatee.github.io/dp
 ```

 To allow for these server pages on GitHub, a particular setup on the repository needs to be done.

 ```
-     github.com/ice-energy
+     github.com/loogatee
-     You have to be logged in as ice-energy
+     You have to be logged in as loogatee
-     You have to be in the jreed repository
+     You have to be in the dp repository
      Click the Settings Tab up near the top
 ```